How Does Under Armour Compete Against Nike and Adidas?

 • 7–10 day sampling | 25–35 day bulk production

-💬 We combine technical fabric expertise with flexible production — perfect for new or growing fitness brands.
+💬 We combine technical fabric expertise with flexible production—ideal for emerging and scaling fitness brands.

-👉 Build your next performance collection with Under Armour-level quality.
+👉 Build your next performance collection with professional-grade quality.

 owen@bless-dg.com